 Researchers polled administrators at 89 allopathic medical schools that have a federal mandate to provide assistance to students with disabilities.
 Previous surveys have found between 0.3 percent and 0.6 percent of medical school students presented to administrators as disabled.
 But this survey found that out of over 1,500 students, as many as 2.7 percent of them were receiving support or accommodation of some kind from their medical schools due to disability.

-At issue: A fairly broad definition of disability.
 According to the administrators surveyed, the most common disability manifested among medical students was attention-deficit/hyperactivity disorder (ADHD).
 This disorder was followed by learning disabilities (21.5 percent) and psychological disabilities (20 percent.)

 About 3 percent of disabled students were hearing impaired, and 4 percent had visual impairments.
 3 percent of them reported mobility disabilities, and about 13 percent reported another ‘chronic health issue.’
 Another 4 percent reported some other ‘functional impairment,’ according to the data collected from school administrators.